microsoft/vscode-docs/tutorials/nodejs-deployment/extensions.md

 <div class="marketplace-extensions-azure-curated"></div>

-> **Tip** Click on an extension tile above to read the description and reviews in the Marketplace.
+> **Tip::** Click on an extension tile above to read the description and reviews in the Marketplace.

 ## Browsing Extensions